 RNA synthesis, and structural proteins which are important for virion assembly.
-First, polyproteins pp1a and pp1ab, are translated which are cleaved by the Papain-like protease (Pl^{pro}) and 3C-like protease(3CL^{pro}) (Inhibitor VIII) to form functional NSPs as Helicase or the RNA replicase-transcriptase complex (RdRp).
+First, polyproteins pp1a and pp1ab, are translated which are cleaved by the Papain-like protease (PLpro, Nsp3) and 3C-like protease (3CLpro, Nsp5) (Inhibitor VIII) to form functional NSPs such as Helicase or the RNA replicase-transcriptase complex (RdRp).
 RdRp especially can be inhibited by virostatica like Favipiravir or Penciclovir (Inhibitor VI); the replication of viral RNA in general by kinase signaling pathway inhibitors like Saracatinib (Inhibitor VII).
-Expression level of N protein can be decreased by resveratrol (Inhibitor X).
+The expression level of N protein can be decreased by resveratrol (Inhibitor X).